 Physical therapy students at Samford University have been using the Anatomage Table to apply anatomy concepts into medical diagnoses and physical therapy examinations.
-The Table has facilitating self-study sessions and improving the anatomy learning process for students.
+Also, the Table has been facilitating self-study sessions and improving the anatomy learning process for students.

 Integrating Anatomy Concepts Into Medical Diagnoses And Physical Therapy Examinations

-At Samford, physical therapy students utilize the Anatomage Table’s case library for medical diagnoses.
-For instance, the Table’s high-resolution images and library cases are used to analyze orthopedic conditions such as muscle injuries or joint arthritis.
-Viewing the injured muscles or joints that have osteoarthritis from the Table’s library, the students can identify which movements or actions produced by the muscles might be painful.
+At Samford, the Anatomage Table’s case library is used to teach medical diagnosis skills.
+For instance, the Table’s high-resolution images and library cases are referenced to analyze orthopedic conditions such as muscle injuries or joint arthritis.
+Viewing the injured muscles or joints that have osteoarthritis from the Table’s library, the students can identify which movements or actions produced by the muscles might be painful, investigating the potential illness.

 The students are also trained to look at medical diagnoses that are not neuromusculoskeletal related.
 The goal is to detect the clinical features that suggest an underlying condition outside the scope of physical therapy.
 For example, after examining the anatomy of lung cancer or a thyroid mass on the kidneys from the Table’s library, the students discuss which body regions of the patient would experience the pain.
 By understanding pain referral patterns, the students can identify common clinical findings that might require further examination by another healthcare provider.